JoachimSauer/Docs/aspnetcore/fundamentals/logging.md

 > [!NOTE]
 > The sample application for this article adds logging providers in the `Configure` method of the `Startup` class.
 If you want to get log output from code that executes earlier, add logging providers in the `Startup` class constructor instead.

-You'll find information about each [Microsoft-supported logging provider](#microsoft-supported-logging-providers) and links to [third-party logging providers](#third-party-logging-providers) later in the article.
+You'll find information about each [built-in logging provider](#built-in-logging-providers) and links to [third-party logging providers](#third-party-logging-providers) later in the article.

 ## How to create logs